-Georgia Grown is a program from the Georgia Department of Agriculture that helps producers, processors, suppliers and consumers as they grow, process and sell agricultural products that are grown in Georgia.
-You can find out more information at georgiagrown.com
+Georgia Grown is a program from the Georgia Department of Agriculture that helps producers, processors, suppliers and consumers as they grow, process and sell agricultural products that

 Arch the Dawg is ready to map agriculture in our state... let's journey together to discover what grows where!